-In the research field of mapping and localization working with real data is on the one hand essential and on the other hand laborious.
-So most researchers develop their algorithms on recorded data.
-A lot of data sets are available on the internet, for instance on the Radish repository [9].
-Remarkably, however, for Simultaneous Localization and Mapping (SLAM) most data sets provide raw laser scan data only, while most researchers work on feature based algorithms.
-An exception is the well known Victoria Park data set[3] [6], where trees in a park are natural features and tree detection code is provided with the data set.
+In the research field of mapping and localization working online with real data is on the one hand essential and on the other hand laborious.
+So most researchers develop their algorithms on a few recorded data sets.
+A lot of data sets are available on the internet, for instance on the Radish repository [4].
+Remarkably, however, for Simultaneous Localization and Mapping (SLAM) most data sets provide raw laser scan data only, while many researchers work on feature based algorithms.
+An exception is the well known Victoria Park data set [3] [7], where trees in a park are natural features and tree detection code is provided with the data set.
 As a consequence, Victoria Park is more or less the only data set used in comparing feature based SLAM algorithms.

 The data set we present here evolved also from real experiments in feature based SLAM, which in the first place have been recorded for a specific use.
-But we thought it interesting enough to polish it, make it easy to use and document it for a broader community.
+But we thought it interesting to polish it, make it easy to use and document it for a broader community.

 In particular we wanted to provide fully preprocessed data, first, to relieve you, as a user, from implementing feature detection and second, to make the core SLAM or data association algorithm more comparable.
+Evaluating different algorithms on one well prepared data set can eliminate effects that an algorithm may be specially tuned to one kind of data set and therefore it's performance is not comparable.